Test Track: Ride

 The third test, responsiveness, is next.
 The sim-car accelerates around hairpin turns with laser-projected trees.
-Along the way, a sign can be seen with the "turn right to go left" quote from the 2006 Disney Pixar film Cars.
+After the first right turn, a sign one the left can be seen that says: Motion Lane 82, General Motorway 99, Bowtie Boulevard 12; all of which reference the three attractions that have been in the building and their opening years.
+Afterwards, two more signs can be seen after a few more turns, one with the "turn right to go left" quote from the 2006 Disney Pixar film Cars, and one with “Beaver X-ing”, referencing a GM plant in Beaverton Oregon, where Imagineers visited GM employees to help with the original Test Track.
 The sim-car then enters a tunnel to encounter the 18-wheeler from the original version though it is now shown with lasers.
 When the vehicle exits the tunnel, the results for the responsiveness test are displayed and all of the test icons are displayed.

 The final test is power where the sim-car stops for a moment.
 It then accelerates through flashing purple arches towards a wall with the ride's logo on it.
 The doors split open and the car exits the building.
-Guests can spot a sign with the number 82 just before the drop.
-This is followed by another one with a futuristic city picture, which is a reference to World of Motion.
+Designers can spot a sign with the number 82 referencing EPCOT and World of Motion's opening year just before the drop.
+This is followed by another one with a futuristic city picture, which is a reference to World of Motion's CenterCore.
 The sim-car accelerates along a straightaway until it crosses over Avenue of the Stars as guests get their pictures taken.
-Guests spot a second sign that pays tribute to World of Motion, this time with the logo and the "FN2BFRE" text, referencing to the former ride's theme song, at which point the sim-car makes a 90 degree right turn, then a 270 degree left turn circling over an employee parking lot.
+Designers can spot another sign that pays tribute to World of Motion, this time with the logo and the "FN2BFRE" text, referencing to the former ride's theme song, It's Fun to be Free, at which point the sim-car makes a 90 degree right turn, then a 270 degree left turn circling over a cast member parking lot.
 Exiting the turn, the sim car then travels back down another straightaway before making a complete counterclockwise circle around the ride building.
-When the test is complete, the vehicle descends back to the loading station where the next riders board.
+When the test is complete, the vehicle descends through a tunnel where the power test results are displayed overhead, and back to the loading station where the next group of designers board.